July 6th, 2018

 The perception that working within the creative industry is all brainstorming sessions, beanbags and pretty pictures is far from the truth and, albeit the results may be visually beautiful, it’s the planning, conceptual thinking and delivery that are intricate, time-consuming, stressful and require organisation in granular detail.

 Understanding how organisation can increase productivity and help mindfulness is something rather important to us at Hatched.
 We believe that creating lists for list’s sake is a contribution to organised mess resulting in nothing being done.
-For the last circa 10 years, I have written a to-do list every day, I’ve learnt a lot from trying to organise my day and changed how I approach my lists on a daily basis.
-Here are my five tips for leading a productive day.
+For the last circa 10 years, we have written a to-do list every day, we’ve learnt a lot from trying to organise our day and changed how we approach our lists on a daily basis.
+Here are our five tips for leading a productive day.

 1. Create a task of the day